 Trade-Ins or Selling

 With the rate at which some technology items are replaced, the older products might still be quite functional.
 In this case, it might be possible to recyle the item by selling ir or trading it in for credit against new products.
 This is especially true for products that have a quick turn over rate such as smart phones and tablets.
-For more information about the possiblity of getting some case for your old tech, check out my Selling an Older Computer article.
+Some of the manufacturer links above provide trade-in programs but you can also use third parties that might provide more for your trade-in.
+For more information about the possiblity of getting some cash or credit for your old tech, check out my Selling an Older Computer article.

 Donating Old Equipment

 Finally, if you would rather not dispose of the computer or electronics and want to offer them to people who have a need for the materials, there is the option of donating the equipment to a charity.
 There are a variety of charities that will take older computer materials and either use it in local facilities or process the items to be shipped overseas for use.